blinkboxbooks/data-exporter-service.scala/README.md

 To build the service, you need to have [sbt](acceptance-test/data-export-service-test.properties.example) version 0.13 installed.

-To run the service, use the command:
+To run the service in development, use the command:

 ```
 $ sbt run
 ```

+The service takes an optional command line parameter "--now".
+By default, the service starts scheduling data export jobs at the given intervals.
+But this parameter will make the service run a one-off export, then exit.
+This is useful for testing and performing one-off dumps of reporting data.

 To build a deployable version of the service, use the command: